 Switzerland, a non-EU member, joined the Schengen area after signing the agreement on October 26, 2004, and implementing it on December 12, 2008.

-The country is bordered on the south by Italy, the west by France, the north by Germany, and the east by Austria and Liechtenstein.
-It covers 41,285 square kilometres and has four official languages: French, German, Italian, and Romansh.
+The country is bordered on the South by Italy, the West by France, the North by Germany, and the East by Austria and Liechtenstein.
+It covers 41,285 square kilometres and has four official languages:

 Switzerland boasts one of the most robust European economies, and its population of 8,401,739 people enjoys one of the worlds greatest living standards.